• Facebook

 Search Tag Data using SQL Query

 NCache provides object queries through which you can search and delete result sets based on the criteria given to the query.
 To retrieve data according to your specified criteria, NCache provides you with an extension of SQL queries.
-It lets you search the data in your cache based on the criteria of the requirement.
+It lets you search the data in your cache based on the requirement.
 A special keyword $Tag$ is used to specify that the condition under consideration uses Tags.
 The SQL query with the search criteria is executed using ExecuteReader.
 The ExecuteReader processes the query on the server-side and then sends the result in chunks (as a dictionary containing keys and values) to the client in a tabular form to the ICacheReader type of instance.
 You can query an item having a specific Tag as explained below.

 Prerequisites